MELROSE ENERGY CHALLENGE

 Mass Save HEAT Loan

-If you’re installing a solar hot water system or air source heat pumps, you may be eligible for a 0% interest HEAT Loan from Mass Save.
-You can finance up to $25,000 over the course of 7 years for home energy efficiency upgrades.
-While fuel prices fluctuate for many projects the energy savings can often come close with covering the principle payments each month.
+If you’re installing a heat pump or solar hot water system, you may be eligible for a 0% interest HEAT Loan from Mass Save.
+You can finance up to $50,000 over the course of 7 years for home energy efficiency upgrades if your project includes a heat pump.
+Although fuel prices fluctuate, energy savings may help cover the monthly loan payments, especially if you currently heat with oil, propane, or electric resistance.
 Find out more about Mass Save’s HEAT Loan program.

 Rebates & Tax Credits

 Massachusetts leads the nation in energy efficiency and has many incentives and rebates available to help make clean heating technologies affordable.
 Learn more about rebates available from Mass Save, or through the MassCEC.
-Mass Save heat pump rebates have increased starting in 2022, and eligible air source heat pump equipment could qualify for a rebate of up to $10,000.
+Mass Save heat pump rebates have increased starting in 2022, and eligible air source heat pump equipment could qualify for a rebate of up to $10,000 (or $16,000 if Income Qualified).
 Learn more about Mass Save heat pump rebates.

 CLEAN ENERGY CONSULTATIONS

-"I'm thinking about heat pumps, but don't have quotes yet."
+“I’m thinking about heat pumps, and I have some questions.”

 - Learn how heat pumps work